jpritikin/coach/content/docs/me/psychoactive/_index.md

 {{% columns %}}

-Another way to look at it is to compare the distress of a bad trip to the potential harms that law enforcement might inflict.
+Another way to look at it is to compare the distress of a bad trip to the potential harms from law enforcement.
 Here are some potential harms ordered from least disruptive to most severe:

 Almost always,[^krebs2013] a bad trip is no worse than *arrest without prosecution*.🔒